lyndongeo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 6; script that displays the third line of the file iacta Task 7; Shell script that creates a file
 Task 8; script that writes into another file
+Script that duplicates the last line of the file